 Ghost Road explains where we might be headed together in driverless vehicles, and the choices we must make as societies and individuals to shape that future.

 GHOST ROAD is available everywhere books are sold.
 Patronize independent booksellers worldwide on Bookshop.org.
 Check WORD Bookstores for local delivery or pickup in Brooklyn and Jersey City.
-Amazon has the book in stock and is delivering, and of course has a Kindle edition for instant download.
-Audiobook production is delayed due to COVID, but is scheduled for release August 11 through HighBridge and Audible.
+Amazon has the book in stock and is delivering, and of course has a Kindle edition for instant download and Audible audiobook.

 Dr. Anthony Townsend works at the intersection of urbanization and digital technology.
 His first book, Smart Cities: Big Data, Civic Hackers and the Quest for A New Utopia was published by W.W.
 Norton & Co. in 2013.